splunk/splunk-sdk-php/README.md

         * Open `C:\xampp\php\php.ini`.
         * Find the line `;extension=php_openssl.dll` and remove the leading semicolon (`;`).
+        * Use the XAMPP Control Panel to restart Apache, if it was already running.
 * On Linux, install Apache and PHP from your package manager.

 [MAMP]: http://www.mamp.info/en/index.html